MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-register-app-azure-active-directory.md

 ## Confidential client app registration

 To create an app registration for a client secret or certificate authentication flow, and for use with a confidential client or `ServiceClient` connection string, follow the steps in the next two sections.
-You'll be creating an app registration and an app user in the Power Platform admin center.
+You'll be creating a Microsoft Entra ID app registration and a new app user in the Power Platform admin center.

 ### Create the app registration